Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Introduction

 A recently promising candidate for a galaxy at $z \sim 32$ is Capotauro \citep{gandolfi25}.
 This F356W dropout, discovered in CEERS data, is interesting, as it is also detected in NIRSpec follow-up.
 Its potential variability (detected with $\sim 800$ day baseline, by comparing NIRCam and NIRSpec data) and non-detection of proper motion could even suggest that the object might harbor a pair-instability supernova (PISN) at $z\sim 15$ originating from a massive, metal-free star (\citealt{ferrara26}; see also \citealt{Jeon_PISN2026}).
 At present, however, the data cannot unambiguously determine the nature of this object and distinguish if it is indeed located at high redshift or if it might be an extreme low temperature and large distance ($T_{\rm eff}<300\,\mbox{K}$, $130\,\mbox{pc} \lesssim d \lesssim 2\,\mbox{kpc}$) galactic brown dwarf (BD).

-JWST has opened a new parameter space in brown dwarf research.
 Brown dwarfs are important for the characterization of the low-mass end of the stellar initial mass function and represent a link between planet and star formation.
-Ultra-cool T ($500\lesssim T_{\rm eff} \lesssim 1200~\mbox{K}$) and Y-dwarfs ($T_{\rm eff} \lesssim 500\mbox{K}$) have now been found in several extragalactic deep fields \citep[e.g.,][]{hainline25,burgasser24, morrissey26, li26} to large distances ($\gtrsim 1\mbox{kpc}$).
+Deep extragalactic {\hst} observations have initiated the search for faint BDs (e.g., \citealp{ryan11}), and {\jwst} has now opened a new parameter space in these studies.
+E.g., T ($500\lesssim T_{\rm eff} \lesssim 1200~\mbox{K}$) and Y-dwarfs ($T_{\rm eff} \lesssim 500\mbox{K}$) have now been found in several extragalactic deep fields with {\jwst} \citep[e.g.,][]{hainline25,burgasser24, morrissey26, li26} to large distances ($\gtrsim 1\mbox{kpc}$).
 The number densities differ for different surveys, but are roughly $\sim 0.1\,\mbox{arcmin}^{-2}$ for T and $\sim 0.02\,\mbox{arcmin}^{-2}$ for Y dwarfs \citep{hainline25}.
 For a typical NIRCam pointing, we thus expect roughly 1 T and 0.2 Y dwarfs in the field, though the numbers may vary significantly with galactic latitude and imaging depth.

 In this paper, we present two dropouts from the Bullet Cluster data (a F277W and F356W dropout, corresponding to $z\sim 20-30$ if they are Lyman-break galaxies) that share similar characteristics to Capotauro (and other similar dropouts).
-The advantage of the data presented here is that together with NIRCam photometry the program obtained NIRSpec follow-up as well as additional NIRCam imaging $\sim 1 \,\mbox{year}$ later, offering a perfect opportunity to study the potential proper motion and variability of these sources.
+The advantage of the data presented here is that together with NIRCam photometry we obtained NIRSpec follow-up as well as additional NIRCam imaging $\sim 1 \,\mbox{year}$ later, offering a perfect opportunity to study the potential proper motion and variability of these sources.
 This allows one to characterize them as galactic vs. extragalactic objects.

 This paper is structured as follows.
 In Section~\ref{sec:data} we present the data used in this paper and in Section~\ref{sec:dataanalysis} we describe the analysis of the photometric and spectroscopic data.
 In Section~\ref{sec:results} we present the main science results.
-We summarise our results in Section~\ref{sec:conclusions}.
+We discuss and summarise our results in Sections~\ref{sec:discussion} and \ref{sec:conclusions}.
 Throughout the paper, we assume a $\Lambda$CDM cosmology with $\Omega_{\rm m}=0.3$ and Hubble constant $H_0=70{\rm\ kms^{-1}\:\mbox{Mpc}^{-1}}$ for ease of comparison with previous work.
 All uncertainties are given as $1\sigma$ unless otherwise stated.